C8LYC/University_Research/README.md

 See https://dollroll.wordpress.com/2023/02/27/unity%e9%9a%a8%e6%89%8b%e5%b0%8f%e6%9c%ad-%e5%a5%97%e4%bb%b6/

 ## Plugin List
-1. mideapipe (2/27)
+1. mideapipe (2/27,it should be in remote project.
+If you need some reference , see https://github.com/homuler/MediaPipeUnityPlugin)
-2. vuforia (2/27,need to add vuforia engine package from Asset Store first)
+2. vuforia (2/27,need to add vuforia engine package from Asset Store first , then install the plugin)